 My family loves this recipe, especially my husband.
 Whenever we have beans ready to harvest in the garden, this dish is what he requests.
 And I’m happy to oblige!
 For one, it’s easy to make, and second, it’s packed with flavor.

 This dish is best using fresh beans.
 The type doesn’t really matter.
 We grow long beans in our garden, so that is what I use.
-You could use canned or frozen beans, but the texture of the beans would be less crisp, especially with canned beans.
-It would still taste great; the end result would just be slightly different.
+You could even use frozen beans, but the texture of the beans would be less crisp.
+I do not recommend using canned beans as they are too soft for this recipe.

 The beans can be cut to any length you like.
 I tend to cut mine 4 to 5 inches in length.

-Whether you use prosciutto or bacon, just slice it before you fry it.
-I slice them into 1-inch long by 1/2-inch wide pieces.
+Whether you use prosciutto or bacon, slice it before you fry it.
+I cut them into 1-inch long by 1/2-inch wide pieces.

 To toast them, use a dry, medium frying pan.
 Set the heat to medium-high.
 Toast the nuts, stirring frequently.
 They burn easily, so do not leave them unattended.
 The process takes about 5 minutes.
 They are done when they are fragrant and deep golden brown in spots.